DIY Halloween Costumes

 This costume is so simple many trick or treaters may not even notice the addition!
 Get the neighborhood to do a double-take with this clever onesie modification from Instructables.

 Have a daughter that’s “too old” and “too cool” for Halloween?
 Get her in the spooky spirit with this easy spider hairdo from Simple As That.

 Little Red Riding Hood

-A red hood, a blue dress, and a cute braid and voila!
-You’re on your way to grandmother’s house with this costume from Blog A La Cart.
+A red hood, a blue dress, and a cute braid, and voila!
+You’re on your way to your grandmother’s house with this costume from Blog A La Cart.

 This easy take on a black cat costume just needs some fake fur and wire hangers.
 Thanks Do It Yourself Divas for the smart solution to ears without a headband!

-Make a scrumptious costume with this no sew donut tutorial from Atkinson Drive.
-Attach it to a comfy shirt or onsies and you’re all set!
+Make a scrumptious costume with this no-sew donut tutorial from Atkinson Drive.
+Attach it to a comfy shirt or onesies and you’re all set!

 Need some change for the gumball machine?
 You won’t need much more to create one yourself.
 Follow Inchmark’s directions to create this sweet Halloween costume.